miku15-7khz/firefox-native-controls/README.md

 # Firefox Native Controls

-## This is an archive copy.
-There will be no updates from this repo.

 Simple source code patches that re-enable and reimplement native controls for modern versions of Firefox.
 Requires modifying Firefox installation files, but you don't need to use a custom build of Firefox altogether.

 It is still recommended that you use ESR and disable automatic updates.
 Unfortunately, updating is just a sacrifice you have to make to theming.
 However, I may write a custom updater with this mod in consideration, eventually. **All prebuilt releases are distributed for ESR releases of Firefox.**